-We’re excited to share a special post with you today about your very first assignment as a Seattle School student!
-For many years we’ve had a tradition of asking our incoming cohort to creatively introduce themselves to our community using a simple sheet of paper.
-Playfully titled, Who Am I?, this non-graded assignment is a way of collectively introducing the people, perspectives, and stories that make up the Fall 2019 cohort.
+For many years we’ve had a tradition of asking our incoming cohort to creatively introduce themselves to each other and to our community using a simple sheet of paper.
+Playfully titled Who Am I? this non-graded assignment is a way of collectively representing the people, perspectives, and stories that make up your incoming cohort.

-If you have questions about this assignment, please contact Becca Shirley.
+If you have questions about this assignment, feel free to email me!